settings icon

 7) The beginning of the new heavens and new earth (AD 3030)

-• C. J. Lovik’s elaborate system of numeric and symbolic calculations based on a single Hebrew word must be meticulously accurate.
+• C. J. Lovik’s elaborate system of numerology being accurate.

-• the earth must be about six thousand years old.
+• the earth’s being about six thousand years old.

-• Adam must have willfully disobeyed God at the age of thirty-three years and six months.
+• Adam’s having disobeyed God at the age of thirty-three years and six months.

-In the meantime, let us consider this warning against false prophets: “And if you say in your heart, ‘How may we know the word that the Lord has not spoken?’—when a prophet speaks in the name of the Lord, if the word does not come to pass or come true, that is a word that the Lord has not spoken; the prophet has spoken it presumptuously.
+Let us always consider this warning against false prophets: “If you say in your heart, ‘How may we know the word that the Lord has not spoken?’—when a prophet speaks in the name of the Lord, if the word does not come to pass or come true, that is a word that the Lord has not spoken; the prophet has spoken it presumptuously.
 You need not be afraid of him” (Deuteronomy 18:21–22, ESV).